-Recipes are Lando's highest level abstraction and they contain common mixes of routing, events, services and tooling.
+Recipes are Lando's highest level abstraction and they contain common combinations of routing, services, and tooling.
 Said another way, recipes are common development use cases and starting points eg

 Service and Tooling discovery

 lando info in your app directory is a good way to see what things your recipe offers.
 This is useful if you want to override or extend the things it provides, as in the example below.

 name: my-app recipe: laravel

 But it would be a lot cooler if you did this